krixik-ai/python-client/J-comments 2 - Pipelining Test List - 1.1.14.md

 [2x, or as many as need be] - Yaml has pipeline in it, but it's not all there.
 Some parts are missing [2x, or as many as need be] - Yaml has had a single random character thrown in there

+same as above

 P2.31 - .LOAD_PIPELINE METHOD WITHOUT .INIT OR INTERNET CONNECTION TESTS
  - Attempt without .init
  - Attempt without internet connection

+load_pipeline fine without init or connection

 P2.32 - ALL TWO-MODULE PIPELINE CREATION COMBINATION TESTS - [RANDOMIZE BETWEEN MODULE_CHAIN AND .ADD, OCCASIONALLY LOAD SOME OF THEM]
 - [ATTEMPT EVERY PERMUTATION OF EVERY SINGLE TWO-MODULE COMBINATION, INCLUDING DOUBLE-UPS; CONFIRM THAT WHAT SHOULD CLICK CLICKS AND WHAT SHOULDN'T DOESN'T]

+yep do it

 P2.33 - EXISTING PIPELINE AUGMENTATION INTO 3+ MODULES WITH .ADD [15x] - Random two module pipeline, random module .added, duplication allowed [10x] - Random 3+ module pipeline, random module .added, duplication allowed

+yep do it

 P2.34 - NEW 3+ MODULE CREATION WITH MODULE_CHAIN
 [30x] - RNG from 3 to cap, all modules randomly selected, duplication allowed

+yep do it

 P2.35 - .CONFIG PROPERTY ON INEXISTENT PIPELINE TESTS
  - Attempt on an inexistent module

+ not sure - can try it

 P2.36 - .CONFIG PROPERTY ON REPLACED PIPELINE TESTS
  - Attempt on a module that's been duplicated

+not sure what this means

 P2.37 - .CONFIG PROPERTY ON FAILED PIPELINE TESTS
  - Attempt on a module whose creation failed

+ not sure

 P2.38 - .CONFIG PROPERTY ON PIPELINES LOADED VS NOT LOADED INTO OPERATOR
  - .config on a pipeline not yet loaded
  - .config on same pipeline now loaded

 P2.39 - .CONFIG PROPERTY ON SEARCH PIPELINES WITH VS WITHOUT FILES IN THEM
  - .config on semantic search pipeline without file in it